-The blue period as you can guess was a mash up of paintings rendered in different shades of blue or green.
+The blue period as you can guess was a mash-up of paintings rendered in different shades of blue or green.
 The paintings were rather somber and expressed what seemed like a depressed sense of self.

-It was said that painting in blue and green tones were a type of mourning process for Picasso as he learned of the death of his friend Carlos Casagemas once it began.
+It was said that painting in blue and green tones was a type of mourning process for Picasso as he learned of the death of his friend Carlos Casagemas once it began.
 Casagemas took his own life at a cafe in Paris, France.
 When Picasso heard the news his work began to evolve into what we know as the blue period.
 Other historians believe Picasso was suffering from severe depression at the time on top of it all.

 Many figures painted within the Blue Period were beggars, prostitutes, and drunks.

 The rose period is characterized by a more cheery style introduced by Picasso.
 The depression he was suffering from may have reached a halt for the time being so as you can see in some of his work.
 Lighter tones of orange and pink were used.
 The figures inside the paintings are no longer lower class but other artists themselves, circus performers, acrobats, and more.
 You could tell that Picasso’s mood was more upbeat and pleasant just by the look of his paintings.

 The African Influenced Period (1906 - 1909)

 Picasso was not only a painter but a sculpture as well.
 He studied many different types of sculptures, some of which originated out of Africa.
 He began the African Influenced Period after having been inspired by traditional African masks.

 The painting below was said to be the start of Picasso’s African period.
 The two figures on the right side appear here with African-style masks as well as a touch of the cubist style he was so famous for.

 Cubism began as a simple idea but turned into a style.
 It is loosely based on Paul Cézanne’s three main ingredients - geometry, simultaneity(multiple views) and passage.
 Cubism tried to describe the fourth dimension through visuals.